nuclio/nuclio/README.md

 #### Dashboard

 The dashboard is a standalone microservice that is accessed through HTTP and includes a code-editor GUI for editing, deploying, and testing functions.
-This is the most user-friendly way to work with nuclio.
-The dashboard container comes packaged with a version of the nuclio [builder](#builder).
+This is the most user-friendly way to work with Nuclio.
+The dashboard container comes packaged with a version of the Nuclio [builder](#builder).

 #### Builder